-The reduction in transportation costs gives a commodity with additional place utility or place value.
-In a less efficient system, the goods will have no value if they could not be sold at the market price.
+The reduction in transportation costs gives the commodity place utility or place value.
+In a less efficient system, the goods will have no value if they can not be sold at the market price.
 The more efficient method of transportation creates place utility; since the goods can now be sold at point B for a competitive price (as illustrated in the text).

-Reductions in transportation costs permit market areas to purchase products from more distant suppliers that might otherwise only be produced and sold locally at a higher price.
+Reductions in transportation costs permit market areas to purchase products from distant suppliers that might otherwise only be produced locally at a higher price.
 The reduction in transportation cost is actually greater for longer distances than for short ones because of the fixed charges.
 If a supplier can cover the transportation cost in his or her price range, an increase in the distance over which this given amount will cover the transport of goods will increase the market area of the product in an even greater ratio.
-Dionysius Lardner referred to this phenomenon as the Law of Squares in Transportation and Trade (also known as Lardner's Law p.
-49).
+Dionysius Lardner referred to this phenomenon as the Law of Squares in Transportation and Trade (also known as Lardner's Law).